Skip to main content

 Human History

 The lands around Farran have been inhabited for thousands of years, with evidence of human activity dating back to the Mesolithic period.
-The area formed part of the ancient territory of the MacCarthy Mor clan during the medieval period, and later came under the control of English settlers following the Elizabethan plantations.
+The area formed part of the ancient territory of the MacCarthy Mór clan during the medieval period, and later came under the control of English settlers following the Elizabethan plantations.
 The name Farran derives from the Irish 'Fearann' meaning land or estate, reflecting its agricultural past.
 Prior to afforestation, the estate included a shooting lodge that has since been converted into a woodland ecology display center.
-The creation of Inniscarra Dam and reservoir in the 1950s displaced some local communities but created new opportunities for recreation and water-based activities.
+The creation of Inniscarra Dam and reservoir in the 1950s transformed the local landscape and created new opportunities for recreation and water-based activities.

 Park History

 Farran Forest Park was established by Coillte on lands acquired as part of Ireland's national afforestation program in the mid-20th century.
-The park was developed as a recreational forest with public access and facilities, opening officially to visitors in the 1970s.
+The park was developed as a recreational forest with public access and facilities.
 Over the decades, the park has been enhanced with way-marked trails, a wildlife enclosure, children's playground, and picnic facilities.
 The National Rowing Centre was established on the lake shores within the park, hosting national and international rowing events.
-In recent years, the park has added adventure facilities including the Zipit aerial trail, which offers over 800 meters of ziplines and 86 activities among the trees.
+In recent years, the park has added adventure facilities including the Zipit aerial trail, which offers ziplines and aerial activities among the trees.

 Major Trails And Attractions